-$$\operatorname{ROE}{fipt} = \alpha_1 \operatorname{LP}{fipt} + \alpha_2 \operatorname{UP}{fipt} + \beta_1 \operatorname{LEV}{fipt} + \beta_2 \log(\operatorname{CAP}){fipt} + \gamma_i + \gamma_p + \gamma_t + \varepsilon{fipt}$$ (2)
+$$ROE{fipt} = \alpha{1}LP{fipt} + \alpha{2}UP{fipt} + \beta{1}LEV{fipt}$$

+$$+ \beta{2}log(CAP){fipt} + \gamma{i} + \gamma{p} + \gamma{t} + \varepsilon{fipt}.$$ (2)

 ROE is the performance measure and the main parameters are α_1 and α_2 for two dummy variables, which measure ROE for limited partnerships (LP) and unlimited partnerships (UP) relative to the baseline excluded category of joint stock companies.
-To control for the impact of leverage on returns (i.e., the possibility that higher ROE may be driven by the greater use of debt financing) and differences in size, LEV measures the average ratio of debenture debt to capital and CAP measures the average capital of enterprises.
-With variation in ROE for each organizational form by industry, prefecture and year, γ_i , γ_p and γ_t represent fixed effects to control for unobservable sector-specific, spatial or macroeconomic shocks respectively.
+To control for the impact of leverage on returns (i.e., the possibility that higher ROE may be driven by the greater use of debt financing) and differences in size, LEV measures leverage as the average ratio of debenture debt to capital and CAP measures the average capital of enterprises.
+With variation in ROE for each organizational form by industry, prefecture, and year, γ_i , γ_p , and γ_i represent fixed effects to control for unobservable sector-specific, spatial, or macroeconomic shocks, respectively.

 An obvious issue with this econometric approach is selection.
 Rather than being randomly determined, organizational form is a choice on the part of business owners and assuming a hierarchy of forms, then successful business owners may have simply selected to organize as a joint stock corporation.
 According to the explanations outlined above for the adoption of the joint stock form, business owners may have chosen this structure to access external finance and achieve higher growth rates, especially in capital intensive industries, or because of development stage and industry structure, or public policy and cultural factors, or a simultaneous mixture of all of these factors.
-Given the life cycle of firms, it is plausible that limited and unlimited partnerships accounted for the majority of early stage enterprises and would therefore exhibit a greater degree of entrepreneurial "churn" through successes and failures (Haltiwanger, 2012).
+Given the life cycle of firms, it is plausible that limited and unlimited partnerships accounted for the majority of early stage enterprises and would therefore exhibit a greater degree of entrepreneurial "churn" through successes and failures (Haltiwanger 2012).
 If these categories reflect the main margin of adjustment, the effect would be to depress average ROE for limited and unlimited partnerships relative to the joint stock category.

-Although ultimately the parameter estimates from (2) cannot be interpreted as causal, some progress can be made in addressing these and other potentially confounding issues.
-As robustness checks, separate regressions are run to test for spatial differences by excluding the main industrial areas of Kanto and Kinki and for major time period differences given that the Japanese economy became ever more militarized during the 1930s, and enterprises may have a performed differently in a market-based economy with free entry and exit of the entrepreneurial labor supply as opposed to in an increasingly autarkic context.
+Although ultimately the parameter estimates from equation (2) cannot be interpreted as causal, some progress can be made in addressing these and other potentially confounding issues.
+As robustness checks, separate regressions are run to test for spatial differences by excluding the main industrial areas of Kanto and Kinki and for major time period differences given that the Japanese economy became even more militarized during the 1930s, and enterprises may have performed differently in a marketbased economy with free entry and exit of the entrepreneurial labor supply as opposed to in an increasingly autarkic context.
 Using a specification with interactions between LP and UP dummies and sector-specific variables, ROE estimates are also provided by type of enterprise organization for each industry relative to the joint stock form.
 Furthermore, because the data volumes separately record net profits for both profitable and unprofitable enterprises it is possible to analyze the extent to which ROE differences are being driven by successful or unsuccessful business owners; that is, whether better entrepreneurs who generated higher ROE may have selected in to the joint stock form.
-Finally, following research in the finance literature, (e.g., Asker et al., 2013), matching methods are used.
-Figure 8 illustrates large differences by organizational form with respect to the distribution of capital, suggesting that organizational form and performance may simply reflect fundamental variation between different types of businesses.
+Finally, following research in the finance literature, (e.g., Asker, Farre-Mensa, and Ljungqvist 2013), matching methods are used.
+Figure 5 illustrates large differences by organizational form with respect to the distribution of capital, suggesting that organizational form and performance may simply reflect fundamental variation between different types of businesses.
 Matching is not a remedy for endogeneity concerns or omitted variable bias, but it can be used to usefully examine ROE by enterprise type within overlapping areas of these capital distributions.